pinoyseoul/pinoyseoul-monitor/README.md

 The PinoySeoul Monitoring Service is a lightweight, standalone Python application that runs on your server to proactively monitor the health of all your critical services.
 It is designed to run quietly in the background, perform regular checks, and instantly notify your team via Google Chat the moment an issue is detected.

 This project solves the problem of "silent failures."
-Instead of manually checking if your websites are online or if your backups completed, this service automates the process.
+Instead of manually checking if your websites are online or if your backups completed, this service automates the process and even tries to fix problems on its own.
 It acts as a 24/7 watchdog, giving you peace of mind and allowing your team to react to problems immediately, not hours or days later.

 ### Key Features
 - ✅ **Automated Health Checks:** Runs checks for Docker, SSL, and backups on a configurable schedule.
-- 🚀 **Proactive Alerting:** Sends instant, user-friendly alerts to Google Chat when an issue is detected.
+- 🧠 **Auto-Remediation:** Automatically attempts to restart stopped Docker services, fixing problems without human intervention.
+- 🚀 **Stateful Alerting:** Sends a follow-up "All Clear" message when a previously detected problem has been resolved.
+- 💬 **User-Friendly Notifications:** Alerts are written in simple, non-technical language for a general audience.
 - 📊 **Daily Summaries:** Delivers a daily "all-clear" report so you know everything is running smoothly.
 - ⚙️ **Highly Configurable:** Easily manage all settings from a single, central `config.yml` file.
-- 🔧 **Beginner-Friendly:** Designed with clear, simple code and extensive documentation.

 ---

 ## 2. Features & Capabilities

+### Auto-Remediation (Self-Healing)
+The monitor now actively tries to fix problems it discovers.
+If a Docker-based service is found to be offline (in an "exited" state), the monitor will automatically attempt to restart it.
+If the restart is successful, it sends a notification that the problem was found and fixed.
+This reduces downtime and the need for manual intervention for minor glitches.

+### Stateful "Resolved" Alerts
+To prevent "alert fatigue" and provide peace of mind, the monitor remembers when a service is down.
+When a subsequent check confirms that the service is back online, the system sends a reassuring "ALL CLEAR" message to the chat.
+This means you'll always know the current status of an issue without having to check manually.

+### User-Friendly Google Chat Alerts
+Alerts are designed to be understood by everyone in the chatroom, regardless of their technical background.
+Each alert clearly explains:
+- **What's happening** in simple terms.
+- **How it affects you** or your users.
+- **What to do,** which is typically to contact the designated technical team.

+This approach turns cryptic errors into clear, actionable information for the entire team.

 ### Docker Container Monitoring
 The service connects to your local Docker daemon to ensure all your application containers are running.
-It can detect stopped, exited, or unstable (restarting) containers and immediately alert you, using friendly names (e.g., "Dolibarr CRM" instead of "dolibarr_container_1").
+It can detect stopped, exited, or unstable (restarting) containers and immediately alert you.

 ### SSL Certificate Checking
-It automatically checks the SSL certificates for all your public-facing domains.
-You'll receive a `WARNING` alert when a certificate is due for renewal (less than 30 days) and a `CRITICAL` alert if it's about to expire (less than 7 days), preventing security warnings and loss of visitor trust.
+It automatically checks the security certificates for all your public-facing domains.
+You'll receive warnings for upcoming renewals and critical alerts for expired or expiring certificates, preventing security warnings and loss of visitor trust.

 ### Backup Verification
-Instead of just hoping your backups worked, this monitor parses your `rclone` log files to verify that the backup process completed successfully, had no errors, and produced a file of a reasonable size.
+Instead of just hoping your backups worked, this monitor checks your `rclone` remote storage to verify that a backup file was recently and successfully uploaded.
 This provides true confirmation that your data is safe.

 ### AzuraCast Daily Listener Report
 Connects to your AzuraCast radio station's API to fetch and report the total number of unique listeners for the day, sending a motivational summary to your team each evening.

-### User-Friendly Google Chat Alerts
-Alerts are designed to be understood by everyone, not just technical users.
-They clearly state the problem, the business impact, and who is handling it, turning cryptic errors into actionable information.

 ### Daily Summary Reports
 Every morning, the service sends a single, clean summary report to Google Chat, confirming the status of all monitored systems.
 This "all-clear" signal is a great way to start the day with confidence.

-### Motivational Quotes
-To boost team morale, the monitor now includes a "Quote of the Day" in the morning summary and a "Quote of the Night" in the evening listener report.
-These Korean-themed proverbs focus on productivity and success, adding a nice touch of inspiration to the automated reports.

-### Dynamic Messaging
-To keep the automated alerts feeling fresh and engaging, the morning and evening summaries now use a variety of randomized greetings and closing messages.
-Instead of seeing the same static text every day, the bot will rotate through a collection of different phrases.

 ---